 800 W. Central Ave.
-(EMS Offices in Behavioral Health Center) Arlington Heights, IL 60005 Phone: 847-618-4482 | Fax: 847-618-4489
+Arlington Heights, IL 60005 Phone: 847-618-4482 | Fax: 847-618-4489

 EMS and the ADA Essential job functions of an EMS Clinician

 An EMS clinician must be a confident leader who can accept the challenges and high degree of responsibility entailed within their scope of practice.
 They must provide consistent, compassionate and evidence-guided EMS care for everyone and be prepared for any situation: big or small, planned or unplanned, day-to-day or major events (EMS Agenda 2050).
 This requires excellent knowledge, skills, attitudes, judgment and the ability to rapidly process information, prioritize decisions and act quickly in the best interest of a patient and their team members.